ryantixier/M9C_README-Generator/README.md

 node index.js
 ```

-4.
-5.
-6.
+4. Follow the prompts to input the information you want included in your README.md file.
+You will be prompted to provide the following: ...

+... a title,

+... a description

+... installation procedures

+... usage instructions

+... license information

+... contributor information

+... testing measures

+... your github username as well as an email at which you can be reached

-A new README.md file will be generated within the "Develop" folder with user inputs.
+5. A new README.md file will be generated within the "Develop" folder with autopopulated user inputs.

-For information on how to test the code, see [Tests](#tests) below.

 ## Credits